 Students seeking to challenge courses for credit must discuss it with the instructor and have the approval of the Department head and Dean prior to enrollment in the course.
+A credit by challenge form may be obtained from the appropriate dean's office.
 The grade earned will stand in the same manner as a course grade would if taken in normal fashion.
 Credit by challenge is permitted for undergraduate courses only and is not allowed during short terms.
 Previously attempted courses may not be challenged.
-Credit by challenge is not available for courses that do not lend themselves to the procedures as determined by the University.
+Credit by challenge is not available for courses that are not suited to this procedure.
+Only one course may be challenged per semester.